M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 To still obtain a finite state space, we have made a few assumptions.
 First, to simplify the problem, we assumed the chip consists of a single layer, meaning a 2D grid.
 Then, we made this grid finite (with dimensions $r \times k$, where $r = \text{rows}$, $k = \text{columns}$).
 Furthermore, we considered there to be an upper bound on cable length when the entire grid is filled with cables, even though it is never actually possible to achieve this from 1 cable without overlap.
 However, this way we know this is the maximum cable length at which every gate is connected to every other gate.
 The optimal solution will therefore not have cables longer than this maximum length $(L_{max})$, as any additional cable would inevitably overlap with another, violating our constraints.

-Now we assess the following, when we lay a cable, we can choose from 3 directions: left, straight ahead, or right.
-This means the choice space consists of three options, and the maximum length is when there is a cable in every possible place in the $r \times k$ grid.
+The maximum length of all cables is when there is a cable in every possible place in the $r \times k$ grid.
 The total cable length then becomes:

 $$
 L_{max} = (r - 1) \cdot k + (k - 1) \cdot r = 2rk - (r + k)
 $$

 When we have reached this length, we know for sure that all gates are connected to each other since everything is interconnected.
-We also know for certain that the cable cannot be longer than this length, because in that case cables would have to overlap, which is not allowed.
-The number of possible cable paths that have this maximum length is therefore:
+We also know for certain that the cable cannot be longer than this length, because then cables would have to overlap, which is not allowed.

+Now we assess the following, when we lay a cable, we can choose from 3 directions: left, straight ahead, or right.
+This means we have $3$ options each time we add another wire segment.
+So the total number of possible cable paths that have the maximum length is therefore:

 $$
 \text{state space (only max cables)} = 3^{2rk - (r + k)}
 $$

 But this is only the state space for cables of maximum length, while the solution to the problem can also have shorter cables.
-The shortest the cables can be is the sum of all distances between the gates.
-Because with a shorter cable, not all gates could be reached, so it is not a valid solution.
+The shortest the cables can be, is the sum of all distances between the gates.
+Because with a shorter cable, not all gates could be reached and connected, and thus it is not a valid solution.
 We can write this minimum distance as follows:

 $$
 L_{min} = \sum_{i, j} \sum_{k = 1}^{\dim} \bigl|\bigl(\vec{r_i} - \vec{r_j}\bigr)_k\bigr|